haidubogdan/nb-18-php-blade-plugin/php-blade/README.md

 ### Known issues

+> [!WARNING]

-- The duplicate file process can create a "blade_1.php" file due to the fact that the extension is considered "php" and not "blade.php"
+- The duplicate file process can create a "blade_1.php" file because by default the extension of a file is the last ".*" element.
+So for "blade.php" the extension found is ".php"
 - HTML join embedding breaks indentation especially in `<script>` and `<style>` context

 ### Why Netbeans 18+ requirement ?